Creamfields

 Creamfields is an electronic dance music festival series founded and organised by British club promoter Cream, with its UK edition taking place on August Bank Holiday weekend, with a number of international editions held across various territories worldwide.

 First held in 1998 in Winchester, the festival moved to Cream's home city of Liverpool the following year, taking place on the old Liverpool airport, before moving to its current location on the Daresbury estate in Cheshire.
 The festival, having initially begun as a one-day event with 25,000 people in attendance, is now a four-day event with camping options hosting 70,000 per day.
 The festival is the UK's most prestigious electronic dance music festival.

-In 2022, Creamfields celebrated its 25th anniversary by launching a second UK-based festival - Creamfields South.
-Creamfields South took place at Hylands Park, Chelmsford across the Platinum Jubilee weekend in June and is scheduled to return in 2023, with the original Daresbury festival being renamed Creamfields North.
+In 2022, Creamfields celebrated its 25th anniversary by launching a second UK-based festival – Creamfields South.
+Creamfields South took place at Hylands Park, Chelmsford across the Platinum Jubilee weekend in June and is returned in 2023, with the original Daresbury festival being renamed Creamfields North.
+However, from 2024 the festival had reverted to one location in the north.

 History

 Creamfields initially began in 1998 as a one-day annual event run by the Liverpool night club Cream.
-This first edition was held in Winchester, Hampshire and attracted 25,000 people.
-The following year Creamfields moved to Liverpool, Merseyside, with the festival being on the old Liverpool Airfield.
-The move put the festival closer to its parent night club and the new site was able to hold 50,000 people for the festival.
-In 2002, Cream was demolished, however the brand continued to run the festival.
-2006 saw the festival move outside the city to its current location in Daresbury, Cheshire.
-The 10th anniversary of the festival saw it expanded to a two-day event with 50,000 people attending across the weekend.
-The festival saw its site expand over the next few years after its first sell out in 2009 of 60,000 across in weekend.
-In 2010, the site was expanded for extra tickets sales and growing demand for campers.
-In addition to this, the festival sold out 80,000 tickets and again in 2011 with 100,000.
+This first edition was held in Winchester, Hampshire, and attracted 25,000 people.
+The following year Creamfields moved to the old Liverpool Airfield in Liverpool, Merseyside.
+The move put the festival closer to its parent night club and the new site was able to hold 50,000 people.
+In 2016, Cream was demolished; however, the brand continued to run the festival.
+In 2006 the festival moved outside the city to its current location in Daresbury, Cheshire.
+On the 10th anniversary of the festival it expanded to a two-day event, with 50,000 people attending across the weekend.
+The festival site expanded over the next few years after its first sellout in 2009 of 60,000 across the weekend.
+In 2010, the site was expanded to accommodate additional ticket sales and growing demand from campers.
+The festival sold 80,000 tickets in 2010 and 100,000 in 2011.